 Thorough mixing is also essential.
-Mix components by hand or with a mixer (electric drill fitted with Squirrel[®] type mixer or similar) until color is uniform (no white or streaks).
+Mix components by hand or with mixer (electric drill fitted with paint paddle attachment or similar) until color is uniform (no white or streaks).
 The most common cause of incomplete cure and mold failure is improper mixing.
 If you are using a TAP measuring container, look through the side and bottom of the cup to make sure mixing has removed all white streaks from the container.